 When attending a funeral, it is important to dress in a way that shows respect for the deceased and their family.
 However, you don’t necessarily have to wear black.
 If you’re not sure what color to wear, consider a dark shade of blue or green.
 These colors are often seen as more respectful and dignified than black.

 Always avoid brighter shades, as they may be considered inappropriate or insensitive.
+That’s why black clothes for funeral have always been the safest choice.
 You should also avoid patterns or prints, as they can be distracting.
 Instead, opt for a simple, classic style that will show you’re taking the occasion seriously.

 You should always keep a couple of outfits in your classic wardrobe that would merit a funeral.